Tennessee National Guard aircrew rescues injured hiker

+At approximately 11:50 p.m. on Oct.
+27, the Tennessee National Guard and Tennessee Emergency Management Agency were notified of an injured hiker in North Carolina in need of assistance.
+By 1:00 a.m., the Tennessee Guard learned that the North Carolina National Guard attempted a ground rescue but was unsuccessful due to the rugged terrain.

+“Once we received the call, training kicked in and our crew was assembled and ready to fly in just two hours,” said Col. Jay Deason, State Aviation Officer.
+“This was a great opportunity to help our sister state and our fellow citizens.”

-A UH-60L Blackhawk helicopter from the Tennessee National Guard’s Detachment 1, Company C, 1-171st Aviation Regiment prepares to take-off from Joint Base McGhee-Tyson in Knoxville at approximately 2:15 a.m., Oct.
-28. (Submitted photo)
+At approximately 2:15 a.m., a UH-60L Blackhawk helicopter from the Tennessee National Guard’s Detachment 1, Company C, 1-171st Aviation Regiment launched from Joint Base McGhee-Tyson in Knoxville to assist in the rescue.

+The flight crew consisted of Chief Warrant Officer 3 Matthew Jaggers, Pilot in Command, Chief Warrant Officer 2 Trailson Moore, Pilot, Sgt.
+Christopher Farrar, Crew Chief, and Sgt.
+1st Class Tracy Banta, the Flight Paramedic.

+After rerouting to the injury site due to low cloud cover, the crew made successful contact with the ground rescue team near Shining Rock, North Carolina.
+Within minutes, they located the injured hiker and began hoisting him aboard because the victim was located in dangerous, rough terrain on the side of a mountain.

 |Date Taken: